Visual Arts (ART)

 ART 342.
 Sculpture II.
 4 Hours.

 Includes the use of clay and found objects.
 Designed to give the student an appreciation of sculpture through contemporary values.
-Course Information: Prerequisite: ART 341 or equivalent.
+Course Information: Prerequisites: ART 341 or equivalent.

 ART 352.
 Ceramics II.
 4 Hours.

 Various techniques with earthenware, its properties, and its firing possibilities.
 Emphasis on clay and glazes for earthenware, oxidation, reduction.
 Exploration of raku included.
-Course Information: Prerequisite: ART 203 or equivalent.
+Course Information: Prerequisites: ART 203 or equivalent.

 ART 366.
 ECCE: European Cinema.
 4 Hours.